 Stainless steel splashbacks

 For a modern kitchen, stainless steel does give a very contemporary feel and its biggest advantage is its resistance to heat.
 This is why industrial kitchens use this as a material for not only splashbacks but for the counters and food preparation areas and around the ovens.
 It also is extremely durable, very easy to clean and from a food hygiene point of view this is very important.
 However, it is relatively expensive, and does not come in the same range of colours and finishes so design-wise, it is very restrictive.
 It can mark or scratch and if not fitted flush to the wall, can “buckle” if the sheets are thin enough and if it is in contact with high temperatures.

 The biggest advantage to tiles comes in the choice of designs and colours on offer to suit all pockets.
 Tiles come in different shapes from thin banding to small square shapes that can be made into mosaics, to larger tiles with embossed patterning, mouldings and designs from traditional to contemporary themes.
 The main disadvantage is that it will take some time and effort to fit tiles and complete the grouting.
 After a period of time, this grouting becomes discoloured and requires a certain amount of maintenance to keep clean and free of dirt and germs.

 So before deciding on which form of splashbacks or shower screens are the best for your situation, think about what environmental conditions they have to stand up to, along with the design required and aftercare and spend time talking to the specialists here in Perth, and you will be rewarded with splashbacks that last for many years to come.

-Click here to check out our extensive range of glass splashback applications that are only limited by your imagination, or ring (08) 9302 2281 to speak to one of our glass specialists.
+Click here to check out our extensive range of designs in glass splashback applications that are only limited by your imagination, or ring (08) 9302 2281 to speak to one of our glass specialists.